Barrie Ward (born January 30, 1949) is a Canadian broadcaster, journalist. writer

 Waxworks program at age 19 while attending the University of

+Saskatchewan.
 He worked at CFQC

 radio and television up to 1972, developing announcing, social, technical,